A look back: Dot matrix printers

 The FX-80 was a typewriter-like device; every letter was the same width, like that on a typewriter.
 But the FX-80 could do more than just print plain text.

 By default, the FX-80 printed text in 10 characters per inch—in typesetting, 10 characters per inch is called Pica pitch, where "pitch" is a technical term that refers to characters per inch.
-Printing in Pica results in 80 characters of text per line on a page.
+Printing in Pica results in 85 characters of text per line on a US Letter page.
 But you could send a code (ESC-M) to the FX-80 to switch to 12 characters per inch, or Elitch pitch.
 This allowed for up to 100 columns of text per line.
 Once in Elite pitch, you could go back to standard Pica pitch with a different code (ESC-P).

 The FX-80 could also print in a third pitch mode: compressed mode.
 Like the other pitch modes, you set compressed mode with a code (ASCII 15, or the "Shift In" instruction) and reset back to normal pitch with a different code (ASCII 18, or "Device Control 2" instruction).
 The FX-80 supported other less-common print modes with other codes, including double-wide Pica printing (with ASCII code 14, or the "Shift Out" instruction), double-wide Elite printing, and proportional text printing.

-The previous generation of dot matrix printers required a workaround for underlined text; to underline a single character, a program would print an underscore (_) character, then a backspace character (ASCII code 8) followed by the letter.
+) character, then a backspace character (ASCII code 8) followed by the letter.
 Underlining an entire word required repeating the steps for every letter in the word.

 However, the FX-80 supported a continuous underline mode that generated a solid line underneath the text being printed.
 For other fancy text formatting, the FX-80 provided an italic printing mode, superscript, subscript, and adjustable line feeds.